znikolaou/RePlaChem/README.md

-# plasRedChem
+# RePlaChem

 ![title](figs/graphicDRG.png)

-**plasRedChem**, is a dimensionality-reduction library for reducing large scale plasma chemical mechanisms to smaller skeletal ones in ZDPlasKin format [1].
+**RePlaChem**, is a dimensionality-reduction library for reducing large scale plasma chemical mechanisms to smaller skeletal ones in ZDPlasKin format [1].
 Reduction is performed using the Directed Relation Graphs with Error Propagation (DRGEP) method [2,3].

 **Author: Z. Nikolaou (2025).**